The-Hipnotist/ScrapeBooru/README.md

 An example would be `kanna_kamui  kobayashi-san_chi_no_maidragon 1girl -skateboard -1boy -half-life_(series) -2boys -tohru_(maidragon) -greyscale -thick_outlines -english_text -painting_(medium) -multiple_views -rating:sensitive -official_art  -from_above -animated_gif `

 max_resolution: The maximum resolution to download images at.
-The default is 3072, and must be a power of 2.
+The default is 3072.

 total_limit: The total amount of images to download.
 Default is 100, but can be changed at users discretion.